jamesthesnake/jamesthesnake.github.io/_posts/2021-01-22-LoonIridium.md

 categories: Loon Bussiness Econ
 ---

 One of the best illustrations of the many ways a business valuation can go wrong is the pre-bankruptcy story of mobile satellite service Iridium.
-I knew Iridium  well since I did potential acquisition due diligence on Iridium several times and because people who worked for Craig McCaw had a long history with Motorola.
 Some firms always passed on buying Iridium no matter how low the price dropped.
 The potential upside of buying Iridium even for $1 was tiny, but the potential downside (especially the opportunity cost) was massive.
 Some firms already had enough wholesale transfer pricing and other problems with Motorola related to Nextel.

 There is a recent book about Iridium, but that account does not identify why such colossal mistakes were made in assessing the potential value of the business.
 The common narrative is:
 <blockquote>